Camp Reynolds: The Conversion

-How Camp Reynolds was converted to its present stature as an industrial-residential community after the war.
+Camp Reynolds was converted to its present stature as an industrial-residential community after the war.
 When the war ended and plans were under way for abandonment of the camp a wide variety of ideas for its post-war use sprang up.
-Many concerned people wanted to see the land developed rather than watch it revert to potato farms..
+Many concerned people wanted to see the land developed rather than watch it revert to potato farms.

 The idea of developing an air express terminal was advanced by more than half a dozen Mercer County communities.
 The site was approved by the Pennsylvania Aeronautics Commission, but the project never got off the ground.

 Community leaders from Greenville and Sharon, together with other interests from throughout the county, then came up with another idea and attempted to conclude arrangements for the building of a 1,800-bed veteran's hospital.
 Test borings were made but this effort also came to naught when word came from President Harry S. Truman that the Reynolds site was "unsuitable."
 The White House directed the Veterans Administration to proceed with plans for development of the veterans’ hospital at Deshon, near Butler.